aurora-fw-archive/docs/CODESTYLE.md

 ```
 You can also use single comments for documentation: `///`.

+Each file must have a brief description, a `@file` tag, which have a partial path of the file and a `@since` tag to determinate when this file was created (framework version).
+Can also have the general author and contributers of the file, using `@author` or `@authors`.

+`@file` tag must have this syntax: `module-name/src/File.cpp` or `AuroraFW/Module/Header.h`.

+Each function must have an initial comment which explains:
+- What its purpose or use is.
+- What arguments it requires or accepts and what their use is.
+- What value(s) the function returns.
+- The version number of the framework since the first implementation.

+It can also have the creator of the function, but its not mandatory.

 On this comments you should use a formal and clear language, because the purpose of that comments is to automatically create the documentation reference of the framework.

 #### Code Comments